 The Institution Report for a Focused Visit

 Prior to accreditation-related reviews, the institution provides the peer reviewers and the Commission with a set of required materials.
-Beginning in Fall 2011, these materials must be submitted electronically in PDF format for the majority of evaluations.

 Required Materials and Submission Procedures: Focused Visit